 how to make hummingbird cake

 This cake is very quick and easy to make.
-Here’s how in three simple steps:
+Here’s how in three simple steps.
+The detailed instructions are included in the recipe card below.

 - In a large mixing bowl, stir together flour, baking powder, baking soda, cinnamon, nutmeg, salt, caster sugar, brown sugar and pecans.